ma-ha/k8s-mon-collector/README.md

 login and configure the dashboard.

 Don't forget to configure alarms (E-Mail or Webhook) in the Service Portal.

+# Update the Collector Version

+Checkout [CHANGELOG.md](CHANGELOG.md) for fixes and improvements.

+To update the collector in your cluster, simply do:

+    cd k8s-mon-collector
+    git pull
+    kubectl apply -f mon-collector.yml -n monitoring

+Easy ... again check the pod status and the logs (see above).

 # Build Private Registry Image